Doctoral Prize Fellow at the Department of Mathematical Sciences at Loughborough University

 Academic background

 I started my studies in mathematics at the KU Leuven in Belgium, my native country.
 After obtaining a bachelor’s degree there in 2012 I moved to Berlin to enter the graduate program of Berlin Mathematical school.
 I joined the geometry and mathematical physics research group at the Technische Universität Berlin and obtained a master’s degree (2014) and a doctorate (2018).
-(The respective theses can be found on the publications page.)
 In 2020 and 2021 I was a DFG Research Fellow at the University of Leeds, UK.
 In 2022 I started a Doctoral Prize Fellowship at Loughborough University.
+Currently, I am a Lecturer at Loughborough University and hold an EPSRC Open Plus Fellowship.

 Research Interests